 We have worked on many projects over the years.
 However, here are some to provide a feel for the wide range of work we have done.
-Each project has a rough size description (small, medium, large).
-Then we include a few general details about the project.
-Of course, you can contact us for more information on any of these.
+We focus on defining a problem and then crafting a custom solution to best fit the needs of our customer.
+Feel free to contact us for more information on any of these.

 - Site Update and responsive design

 - We keep you in the loop (status)

 - Helping Your Project Become A Success (define requirements)